LukaJovanovic357/movie-app-final/README.md

 ### API Integration

 - **[The Movie Database (TMDb) API](https://developer.themoviedb.org/docs/getting-started)**: The app fetches movie data from the TMDb API.
 An API key is required to access the data.
-Follow this link to get API key: https://developer.themoviedb.org/docs/getting-started, **create** **API KEY** and add it to '.env.local' variable.
+Follow this link to get API key: https://developer.themoviedb.org/docs/getting-started, **create** **API KEY** and add it to '.env.local' variable in root directory.

 ### Development and Build Tools